Sebastian7700/nordvpn-switcher-pro/README.md

 ## Key Features

 - **Interactive Setup**: A guided command-line interface to create your connection settings.
-- **Criteria-Based Rotation**: Connect to servers by Country, Region, a custom list of countries (inclusion or exclusion), or special groups (e.g., P2P, Double VPN).
+- **Criteria-Based Rotation**: Connect to servers by Country, City, Region, a custom list of countries (inclusion or exclusion), or special groups (e.g., P2P, Double VPN).
 - **Smart Caching**: Remembers recently used servers and avoids them for a configurable duration (default: 24 hours).
 - **Resilient**: Gracefully handles connection failures and automatically falls back to the least-recently-used server if all fresh options are exhausted.
 - **Headless Operation**: After the initial setup, it runs without any prompts, making it perfect for automated scripts and servers.